Counselling at the CCDU

 What happens during therapy?

-You and the therapist usually meet once a week for approximately 45 minutes.
+Therapy sessions are approximately 45 minutes.
 It might seem that the counsellor is running the session but he/she is actually taking direction from you.
-You describe the problem, the therapist asks questions, clarifies and reflects back what you have said to help you see the situation from different angles.
+You describe your concern, the therapist asks questions, clarifies and reflects back what you have said to help you see the situation from different angles.
 This helps you to decide what you want to do about it and/or identify options for further exploration.
 The therapist therefore uses his/her skills to help you help yourself.
+Because of the number of students seeking help, we mainly offer short-term therapy.

-The therapist does not give advice, try to persuade you, or impose his/her beliefs on you.
-Rather he/she listens, empathises and facilitates you coming to your own decision or solution.
+The therapist does not give advice, try to persuade or impose his/her beliefs on you.
+Rather he/she respectfully listens, empathises and facilitates you coming to your own decision or solution.

 Does it work?